All Israel

 Joel C. Rosenberg interviews US Ambassador Mike Huckabee on TBN's The Rosenberg Report (Photo: Screenshot)

-He also pushed back on the idea that a nuclear framework with Iran amounts to abandonment, stressing that the arrangement now under discussion – with roughly 40 of its 60 negotiating days remaining – is a framework for talks, not a signed deal, and that the president has "never wavered" from insisting Iran cannot possess nuclear weapons.
+He also pushed back on the idea that a nuclear framework with Iran amounts to abandonment, stressing that the arrangement now under discussion – with roughly 40 of its 60 negotiating days remaining – is a framework for talks, not a signed deal, and that the president has "never wavered" from insisting Iran must not possess nuclear weapons.

 (Photo: Screenshot/TBN's The Rosenberg Report)